BHS Course Catalog

-Automotive Technology I introduces a student to the wide field of auto repair.
+Automotive Technology I introduces the student to the wide field of auto repair.
 The class is divided into four main areas of study: brakes; steering and suspension; electrical; and engine repair and computer controls.
-Students will receive classroom instruction and time in lab to complete hands on repairs to vehicles.
+Students will receive classroom instruction and time in the lab to complete hands-on repairs to vehicles.
 Students will also be instructed on how to locate service data, determine what is important and use that information to troubleshoot and repair automobiles.
 Students must supply their own safety glasses and steel toe shoes/boots.
 Tools will be provided.
 Fee: $45.00.
 Grade: 11-12 Prerequisite: None

 Electrician I covers a variety of wiring practices involving the use of Romex cable and conduit to construct most of the lighting and receptacle outlet circuits found in modern homes.
 The course includes units on basic electrical circuits, magnetic motor control circuits and components, National Electrical Code rules, blueprint reading, and meter box and circuit breaker panel wiring.
 Students will also regularly collect and monitor data from our existing solar panels.
 Students must supply their own safety glasses and steel toe shoes/boots.
 Fee: $30.00 Grade: 11-12 Prerequisite: None